allraec/Sprint-Challenge--User-Interface/README.md

 5. Define mobile-first design in your own words.

 ------------------------------------------------
-    This just means that content structure of web-design is specifically catered to mobile at intial design.
-This means that it's not mobile responsive, but rather it what created on mobile design focus.
+    This just means that content structure of web-design is specifically catered to mobile at initial design.
+This means that it's not mobile responsive, but rather it was created on mobile design focus.
 This is just a strategy as there is a higher rate for mobile users.
 ------------------------------------------------